rbisdorff/Digraph3/docSphinx/tutorial.rst

    <a href="http://hdl.handle.net/10993/37933" target="_blank">on Algorithmic Decision Theory</a>

-The document contains first a set of tutorials introducing the main objects available in the Digraph3 collection of Python3 modules, like digraphs, outranking digraphs, performance tableaux and voting profiles.
+The document contains first a set of tutorials introducing the main objects available in the Digraph3 collection of Python3 modules, like *digraphs*, *outranking digraphs*, *performance tableaux* and *voting profiles*.

-Some of the tutorials are decision problem oriented and show how to compute the potential winner(s) of an election, how to build a best choice recommendation, or how to rate or linearly rank with multiple incommensurable ranking criteria.
+Some of the tutorials are decision problem oriented and show how to compute the potential *winner(s)* of an election, how to build a *best choice recommendation*, or how to *rate* or *linearly rank* with multiple incommensurable ranking criteria.

 More graph theoretical tutorials follow.
-One on working with undirected graphs, followed by a tutorial on how to compute non isomorphic maximal independent sets (kernels) in the n-cycle graph.
+One on working with *undirected graphs*, followed by a tutorial on how to compute *non isomorphic maximal independent sets* (kernels) in the n-cycle graph.

-Another tutorial is furthermore devoted on how to generally compute kernels in graphs, digraphs and, more specifically, initial and terminal kernels in outranking digraphs.
-Special tutorials are devoted to perfect graphs, like split, interval or permutation graphs, and to tree-graphs and forests.
+Another tutorial is furthermore devoted on how to generally compute *kernels* in graphs, digraphs and, more specifically, *initial* and *terminal* kernels in outranking digraphs.
+Special tutorials are devoted to *perfect* graphs, like *split*, *interval* and *permutation* graphs, and to *tree-graphs* and *forests*.

-Finally, we provide an insight in computational enhancements one may get when working in a bipolar-valued epistemic logical framework, like easily coping with missing data and uncertain criterion significance weights, computing valued ordinal correlations between bipolar-valued outranking digraphs, and solving bipolar-valued Berge kernel equation systems.
+Finally, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logical framework*, like easily coping with *missing data* and uncertain criterion *significance weights*, computing valued *ordinal correlations* between bipolar-valued outranking digraphs, and solving bipolar-valued *Berge kernel equation systems*.

 :Author: Raymond Bisdorff, Emeritus Professor, University of Luxembourg
 :Version: Revision: Python 3.7